 BEST SILICONE BABY BOTTLE

 With thousands of positive reviews on Amazon, this baby bottle is tried, tested, and loved by thousands of parents — and babies too!

-Comotomo bottles are made of a 100% food-grade silicone body.
-This makes it non-toxic, easy to clean, easy to hold, and lightweight.
+The 100% food-grade silicone body makes Comotomo bottles non-toxic, easy to clean, easy to hold, and lightweight.

-You’ll love the squishy body these silicone baby bottles have and you don’t have to worry about any damages to your baby or on the bottle if it falls!
+I love the squishy body these silicone baby bottles have and I don’t have to worry about any damages to my baby or on the bottle if it falls!

-This non-toxic baby bottle also has silicone nipples designed for babies to easily latch on to.
-This makes it great for your baby to transition from breastfeeding to bottle-feeding.
+This non-toxic baby bottle also has silicone nipples designed for babies to easily latch on to, making it great for your baby to transition from breastfeeding to bottle-feeding.

 - 100% silicone body

 - Easy to clean and handle

 If your newborn is having trouble with nipple confusion or rejection, these non-toxic baby bottles might be what you’re looking for.

 This bottle SUPER helpful for preemie babies as well!